-COP25 on the climate, which ended on Sunday, December 15, was hosted by Madrid in the end.
-There’s no denying that its progress did not meet expectations.
+The COP25 on climate, which ended on December 15, had been moved to Madrid when protests made the conference untenable in Chile.
 Two main topics were on the agenda: the rulebook for implementing Article 6 of the Paris Agreement (designed to take over from the Kyoto Protocol’s carbon-credit system) and the call for countries to revise their Nationally Determined Contributions (NDCs) upward before the end of 2020.

-And where do afd and idfc come in?
+And where do AFD and IDFC come in?

 And now what?

 Several key partners were sounded out about organizing a summit on the role of development banks, an idea that IDFC had proposed at the September climate summit in New York.
 This summit could be held in November 2020, on the sidelines of the Paris Peace Forum.
-Its objective would be to bring together all the development finance institutions and their ecosystem stakeholders (governments, regulators, the private sector, civil society, etc.).
+Its objective would be to bring together development finance institutions and their ecosystem stakeholders (governments, regulators, the private sector, civil society, etc.).
 Its agenda would include reflection and proposals on their role in guiding the transformation of their economies towards development paths that are sustainable, low-carbon, climate-resilient and socially just.

 AFD and all public development banks have a crucial role to play in pushing everyone to align with the Paris Agreement and the Sustainable Development Goals (SDGs).